Fluorite Gemstone Information

 About Fluorite - History and Introduction

 Fluorite is considered to be one of most popular minerals in the world among gem and mineral collectors, second only to quartz.
 It is often referred to as 'the most colorful mineral in the world' owing to its variety of brilliant colors.
-Fluorite was first described in 1530 and was originally referred to as 'fluorospar'.
+Fluorite was first described in 1530 and was originally referred to as 'fluorspar'.
 The mineral was strongly noted for its effectiveness as a flux for aluminum and steel processing.
-Today, the term 'fluorospar' is primarily used for the industrial and chemical form of fluorite, while 'fluorite' is the term used in reference to the gem and mineral.
+Today, the term 'fluorspar' is primarily used for the industrial and chemical form of fluorite, while 'fluorite' is the term used in reference to the gem and mineral.

 Fluorite Crystal Habits